November 16, 2022

 3) Money!

 Determine your costs and budget.
 Yes, I know this is more nuts and bolts of starting a business, but make sure you overestimate expenses and underestimate revenues when planning.
 When you are excited and passionate about a project, you tend to get to the point where you are just trying to get the numbers to work for the bank loan.
 The banks have such strict guidelines because they protect their assets, as should you.
-Step back from the excitement, consider break-even, and think about failure.
+Step back from the excitement, consider the break-even point, and think about potential failure.

 4) Don’t get into the discounting trap – add value.

 I have seen businesses that open with a discount and continue to discount as they go, often discounting themselves out of business.
 Again, you have been setting expectations with your guests from day 1.
 If they expect a coupon or discount every time they come in, you will soon see that they will be waiting for the following one before they come, and they will not come without one.
 You also cheapen your product/service and attract a different clientele than perhaps you want.
-I’m not saying that you shouldn’t run promotions, but be careful that they add value rather than discount.
+I’m not saying that you shouldn’t run promotions, but be careful that they add value rather than a discount.

 5) Focus on sales & marketing